Les Dagues Rituelles dans l'Ésotérisme-RELICS

 ancient Greece

-In ancient Greece, some priests and priestesses used ritual knives as part of religious ceremonies dedicated to particular deities.
+In ancient Greece, some priests and priestesses used ceremonial knives as part of religious ceremonies dedicated to particular deities.
 Sacrificial rites, although controversial in Greek society, sometimes involved the use of knives to offer sacrifices to the gods.

 dague rituelle lucifer